ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ]
 ```

-### IPTC photo and video metadata
+### IPTC metadata assertion

-IPTC photo and video metadata assertions have the label `stds.iptc` and represent  properties from the [IPTC Photo Metadata Standard](https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata) and [Video Metadata Standard](https://www.iptc.org/standards/video-metadata-hub/recommendation/) that describe ownership, rights, and descriptive metadata about an asset.
-IPTC properties are  stored in JSON-LD format using the XMP field names and structures specified in these standards.
+International Press Telecommunications Council (IPTC) metadata assertions represent properties from the [IPTC Photo Metadata Standard](https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata) and [Video Metadata Standard](https://www.iptc.org/standards/video-metadata-hub/recommendation/) that describe ownership, rights, and descriptive metadata about an asset.

+An IPTC assertion has the label `stds.iptc` and is stored in JSON-LD format using the XMP field names and structures specified in the IPTC standards.

 Earlier versions of the C2PA specification defined the `stds.iptc.photo-metedata` label for IPTC photo metadata; the 1.3 version of the C2PA specification defines the `stds.iptc` assertion that includes video metadata as well.

 See also:
 - [Exploring c2patool and IPTC Photo Metadata](https://iptc.atlassian.net/wiki/spaces/PMD/pages/613613569/Exploring+c2patool+and+IPTC+Photo+Metadata) (Aug 2022).
 - [IPTC Photo Metadata User Guide](https://www.iptc.org/std/photometadata/documentation/userguide/)

-For a summary reference to IPTC metadata properties, see [IPTC properties](iptc-properties).

 For example: